danman01/ebook-book-template/chapter08-to_kill_a_mockingbird.md

 ### Building the Classifier
 The secret to getting value from business problems is not the classification; it is primarily about ranking objects based on the confidence of our decision and then leveraging the value of a good decision minus the cost of a misidentification.
 Spark has several machine learning algorithms that are appropriate for this task.

-During examination of the text, it was noted that a few modifications should be made to the novels to make the comparison more "fair." _To Kill a Mockingbird_ was written in the first person and includes many pronouns that would be giveaways (e.g., "I","our","my","we", etc.).
+During examination of the text, it was noted that a few modifications should be made to the novels to make the comparison more "fair." _To Kill a Mockingbird_ was written in the first person and includes many pronouns that would be giveaways (e.g., "I", "our", "my", "we", etc.).
 These were removed from both books.
 Due to the inevitability of variable sentence length in novels, passages were created as a series of ten consecutive words.

 The parsed passages were combined, split into training and testing sets, and then transformed with the idfModel built on the training data using the code below: